 In the digital era, mid/side processing plug-ins work by converting a stereo track into two signals.
 The Mid signal contains the information that shows up in both speakers, while the Side signal contains the information that is unique to the left and right speakers.

-Conflict becomes most prominent when clashing frequencies emerge in the same mid-side position within the mix.
+Conflict becomes a problem when clashing frequencies happen in the same mid-side position within the mix.

 On the contrary, frequencies that overlap across different mid-side positions might not disrupt each other significantly.

-Keeping this notion in mind, we can precisely place side-chain ducking in the mid-side position where the clash occurs, while leaving the parts of the stereo image that aren't experiencing conflicts un-processed.
+To solve this, we can place side-chain ducking in the mid-side position where the clash occurs, while leaving the parts of the stereo image that aren't conflicting unprocessed.

 With this information, you’re empowered to set each node to a mid-side position that alleviates the conflict without unnecessarily disrupting other parts of the sound.